-1. All submitted manuscripts are subject to strict peer-review process.
-High quality manuscripts are peer-reviewed by minimum two peers of the same field.
-During this review process identity of both the authors and reviewers are kept hidden to ensure unbiased evaluation.
-Now we have migrated to transparent and toughest ‘Advanced OPEN peer review’ system.
-Identity of the authors and reviewers will be revealed to each other during this review process.
+1. All submitted manuscripts are subject to the strict peer-review process.
+High-quality manuscripts are peer-reviewed by a minimum of two peers of the same field.
+During this review process identity of both, the authors and reviewers are kept hidden to ensure an unbiased evaluation.
+Now we have migrated to the transparent and toughest ‘Advanced OPEN peer review’ system.
+The identity of the authors and reviewers will be revealed to each other during this review process.
 This transparent process will help to eradicate any possible malicious/purposeful interference by any person (publishing staff, reviewer, editor, author, etc) during peer review.
-As a result of this unique system all reviewers will get their due recognition and respect, once their names are published with the papers.
-If reviewers do not want to reveal their identities, we will honour that request.
-In that case only the review reports will be published as ‘anonymous reviewer report’.
+As a result of this unique system, all reviewers will get their due recognition and respect, once their names are published with the papers.
+If reviewers do not want to reveal their identities, we will honor that request.
+In that case, only the review reports will be published as ‘anonymous reviewer reports’.

 4. If authors are encouraged to revise and resubmit a submission, there is no guarantee that the revised submission will be accepted.